OllieJones/sqlite-object-cache/readme.txt

 <h4>Who should use this?</h4>

-If your site runs on a single web server machine, and that server provides the [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) and [igbinary](https://www.php.net/manual/en/intro.igbinary.php) extensions to php, this plugin will almost certainly make your site work better.
+If your site runs on a single web server machine, and that server provides the [SQLite3](https://www.php.net/manual/en/book.sqlite3.php) and [igbinary](https://www.php.net/manual/en/intro.igbinary.php) extensions to php, this plugin will almost certainly make your site work faster.
+And if that server provides the [APCu](https://www.php.net/manual/en/book.apcu.php) extension, this plugin uses it too.

 Some hosting providers offer [redis](https://redis.io/) cache servers.
 If your provider offers redis, it may be a good choice.
 You can use it via tbe [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin.
-Sites using redis have one SQL database and another non-SQL storage scheme: redis.
+Sites using redis have one SQL database and another non-SQL storage server: redis.
 Other hosting providers offer [memcached](https://memcached.org/), which has the [Memcached Object Cache](https://wordpress.org/plugins/memcached/) plugin.
 And some large multipurpose cache plugins, such as the [LiteSpeed Cache](https://wordpress.org/plugins/litespeed-cache/), also offer object caching based on one of those cache server software packages.

 The cache-server approach to object caching comes into its own when you have multiple load-balanced web server machines handling your site.
 SQLite doesn't work correctly in a multiple-web-server environment.

-But, for single-server site configurations, SQLite performs well.
+But, for single-server site configurations, SQLite, possibly assisted by APCu, performs well.
 And the vast majority of sites are single-server.

+<h4>APCu</h4>

+[APCu](https://www.php.net/manual/en/book.apcu.php) is an in-memory storage medium.
+It lets php programs, like WordPress, store data in shared memory so it's very fast to retrieve when needed.
+If APCu is available on your host server, you can configure this plugin to use it.
+It reduces the typical cache lookup time to one-fifth or less of the SQLite lookup time, which is itself a few tens of microseconds.
+Performance counts, especially on busy web sites.

+Please look at [Installation](https://wordpress.org/plugins/sqlite-object-cache/#installation) to learn how to configure this plugin to use APCu.
+The plugin works fast without it, and faster with it.

+WP-CLI: Even if APCu is in use, caching with SQLite is necessary when your web site uses WP-CLI, because WP-CLI programs do not have acces to the APCu cache.
+This plugin writes all cached data both to APCu and to SQLite and makes sure the two are synchronized.

 <h4>WP-CLI</h4>

-You can control this plugin via WP-CLI.
+You can control this plugin via WP-CLI once you activate it.
 Please type this command into your shell for details.

 `wp help sqlite-object-cache`

 <h4>Credits</h4>

 Thanks to [Till Krüss](https://profiles.wordpress.org/tillkruess/).
 His [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin serves as a model for this one.
 And thanks to [Ari Stathopoulos](https://profiles.wordpress.org/aristath/) and [Jonny Harris](https://profiles.wordpress.org/spacedmonkey/) for reviewing this.
 Props to Matt Jones for finding and fixing a bug that appeared on a heavily loaded system.
+Thanks to [Massimo Villa](https://speedable.net/about-us/) for testing help, and to [nickchomey](https://github.com/nickchomey) for a comprehensive code review.
 All defects are, of course, entirely the author's responsibility.

 And thanks to Jetbrains for the use of their software development tools, especially [PhpStorm](https://www.jetbrains.com/phpstorm/).
 It's hard to imagine how a plugin like this one could be developed without PhpStorm's tools for exploring epic code bases like WordPress's.